 - More heavily discounted: Has been around for much longer (launched in February 2014).

-If the count of individual advantages (bullet points above) is taken as a guide, the SL2 emerges as the winner of the contest (9 : 7 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the SL2 comes out slightly ahead of the A6000 (10 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon SL2 vs Sony A6000